mmcclimon/mcclimon.org/content/portfolio/embedded-verifier.md

 compare them at the end," it simplifies things a lot.
 Most notably, it's easier to test: you only need a single cluster, and you can test a full lifecycle from start to finish.
-The final comparison algorithm is straightforward (it's effectively iterating through two maps and asserting they match), and all of the complexity is in how we generate those maps.
+The final comparison algorithm is not even interesting (it's effectively iterating through two maps and asserting they match), and all of the complexity is in how we generate those maps.

 The auditor's job is to generate a checksum for every collection on the